A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: A -based job shop scheduler with wbdAC-3 or bdAC-3 as the filtering procedure

-The relaxation step of the \mbox{bdAC-3} algorithm, consisting of a call of the $\mbox{REVISE}(i,j)$ procedure of Figure \ref{TheREVISEProcedure}, and reducing mainly to the path-consistency operation $P_{0i}=P_{0i}\cap P_{0j}\otimes P_{ji}$, may result in a fragmentation of the binarized domain $P_{0i}$, as illustrated by Example \ref{example}.
+The relaxation step of the \mbox{bdAC-3} algorithm, consisting of a call of the $\mbox{REVISE}(i,j)$ procedure of Figure \ref{TheREVISEProcedure}, and reducing mainly to the path-consistency operation $P_{0i}=P_{0i}\cap P_{0j}\otimes P_{ji}$, may result in a fragmentation of the binarized domain $P_{0i}$, as illustrated by Example \ref{example}(\ref{fragprobright}-\ref{fragprobright2}) and the accompanying Figure \ref{fragprob}(right).
 To avoid such a fragmentation, we used in the general $\tcsp$ solver of Section \ref{sthree}, a weak version of the \mbox{bdAC-3} algorithm, \mbox{wbdAC-3}, as the filtering procedure.
+Given that the disjunctive binarized domains are also instantiated in the $\tcsp$ solver (Figure \ref{TheTCSPSolver}, line \ref{xline4}), avoiding the fragmentation of the binarized domains means avoiding a blowup of the branching factor (the maximal number of choices when instantiating an entry of the matrix representation).